kyunghoon-han/ase-fimd/README.md

 Hamiltonian into an exactly solvable quadratic reference flow and a residual-force kick, giving a **second-order symplectic** update.

-> This package is the reference ASE implementation accompanying the FIMD method.
+> This package is an open-source ASE implementation of the FIMD method.
 > The conserved quantity is the **band Hamiltonian**
 > `H_B = 1/2 sum_{nu in B}(pi_nu^2 + omega_nu^2 q_nu^2) + dV(r_B)`,
 > **not** the full Cartesian potential energy &mdash; see [Outputs](#outputs).